 Promotion of Hanbok by the Korean Government

 The Ministry of Culture, Sports, and Tourism also encourages international tourists to wear and take photos in hanboks at heritage sites across Korea.
-For example, the entrance fee to the Korean palaces is free of charge if you wear a traditional Korean hanbok which can be rented by the hour.
+For example, the entrance fee to the Korean palaces is free of charge as long as you wear a traditional Korean hanbok.

 Modern Hanbok Designers

-The first modern hanbok designer was Lee Young-hee who showed it off at Paris Fashion Week in 1993/1994.
+The first modern hanbok designer was Lee Young-hee, who showed off at Paris Fashion Week in 1993/1994.
 It showed a modern version of the hanbok but without the Jeogori.
 Therefore, the models were all exposing their bare shoulders.
-This caused a bit of controversy in South Korea.
-The reason was that exposing one’s shoulders in Korea is considered to be too sexual.
-It is still a bit of a cultural taboo in 2021.
-Therefore, what Lee Young-hee did at Paris Fashion Week back in 1993 was a huge bold step.
+However, in South Korea, exposing one’s shoulders is too sexual for the older generation.
+It is still a bit of a cultural taboo in 2022.
+Therefore, what Lee Young-hee did at Paris Fashion Week back in 1993 was a substantial bold step.

-Fashion designer Kim Young-jin created her signature modern hanbok brand Tchai Kim in 2010 which was praised for bringing the traditional hanbok into the 21st century.
+Fashion designer Kim Young-jin created her signature modern hanbok brand Tchai Kim in 2010, which was praised for bringing the traditional hanbok into the 21st century.
 The key feature was the cheollik one-piece dress.
-The cheollik was originally a garment for men but she was able to turn it into a one-piece dress.
+The cheollik was originally a man’s garment, but she could turn it into a one-piece dress.
 When combined with a wrap skirt, you get that modern hanbok look.

 Leesle Hwang is the creator of the modern hanbok brand Leesle.
-These modern handbooks were easy to wash and affordable at under $200 apiece.
+These modern handbooks were easy to wash and affordable at under $200.
 Her brand exploded when Jimin of BTS wore one of her modern hanbok at the 2018 Melon Music Awards in Seoul.

 Leesle is not the only brand to get a boost through the help of K-pop idols.
-Kim Danha the creator of modern hanbok brand Danha Seoul got massive attention thanks to the fact that Jennie from BLACKPINK wore her jacket in one of their music videos.
+Kim Danha, the creator of the modern hanbok brand Danha Seoul got massive attention thanks to the fact that Jennie from BLACKPINK wore her jacket in one of their music videos.
 Danha Seoul focuses a lot on sustainability.
-30 to 50% of its fabrics are recycled polyester or organic cotton.
+Recycled polyester or organic cotton makes up .30 to 50% of its fabrics.

 Modern Hanboks Showcased by Kpop Stars

-These days, modern hanbok styles can be found in various stores across Korea due to the fact that collections are now adding them to their fashion line.
+These days, modern hanbok styles are in various stores across Korea.
+This is because more and more collections are now adding them to their fashion line.
 Therefore the modern hanbok is here to stay and continues to grow thanks to Korean Hallyu and social media.
 In addition, Korean fashion designers are looking for new ways to modernize Hanbok for everyday use.
-Add this to the fact that the Korean government is encouraging foreigners to wear Hanbok goes to show that the Hanbok is an outfit for everyone, regardless of nationality.
+The fact that the Korean government is encouraging foreigners to wear Hanbok shows that the Hanbok is an outfit for everyone, regardless of nationality.
 It is only a matter of time before modern Hanoks are an ordinary presence in Korea’s streetwear scene.